solana-mobile/solana-mobile-doc-site/blog/ios-wallet-signing.md

 		// Then parse the "response" from the url query params. let connectData = parseConnectResponse(url)

-		// How do you "send" this data back to the component/screen/UI you
+		// How do you send this data back to the component/screen/UI you
 		// initially sent the request from?
     }